debashishc/kernelheim/README.md

 Contributions are welcome!
 As this project is still under development, your ideas, suggestions, and optimizations are vital.
 If you have thoughts on kernel functions or performance improvements, feel free to contribute:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
+2. Create your feature branch (`git checkout -b feature/your-feature`), better yet use my [`.gitmessage`](https://gist.github.com/debashishc/2c9525de5b9f2226ee584c4b16778d2c)
 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a pull request